titouanco/docker-znc/README.md

 # znc

-This image is based on [linuxserver/znc](https://github.com/linuxserver/docker-znc).
+This repo is a fork of [linuxserver/znc](https://github.com/linuxserver/docker-znc).

 [ZNC](https://wiki.znc.in/ZNC) is an IRC network bouncer or BNC.
 It can detach the client from the actual IRC server, and also from selected channels.
 Multiple clients from different locations can connect to a single ZNC account simultaneously and therefore appear under the same nickname on IRC.